 ETFs have the ability to generate and distribute:

 - Capital Gains (Primarily when a rebalance occurs)

 * At Q2 2018.
 Source: Strategic Insights, ETF and Index Funds Report, Canada.
 Q2, 2018.

 Talk to a financial advisor to learn how ETFs could fit in your investment portfolio and visit AGFiQ.com.

 The information contained in this article is based on material believed to be reliable and is provided as a general source of information, based on information available as of October 16, 2018 and should not be considered any personal investment or tax advice.
-The information provided has been created and vetted by The Knowledge Bureau Inc. Every effort has been made to ensure accuracy at the time of publication, however AGF Management Ltd. and its affiliates cannot guarantee 100% accuracy of this information, and is not responsible for the development and creation of this material.
+Every effort has been made to ensure accuracy at the time of publication, however AGF Management Ltd. and its affiliates cannot guarantee 100% accuracy of this information, and is not responsible for the development and creation of this material.
 It is important for investors to consult with their financial and tax advisors before making any investment or tax planning decisions.

 The contents of this Web site are provided for informational and educational purposes, and are not intended to provide specific individual advice including, without limitation, investment, financial, legal, accounting or tax.
 Please consult with your own professional advisor on your particular circumstances.

 About AGF Management Limited

 Founded in 1957, AGF Management Limited (AGF) is an independent and globally diverse asset management firm.
 AGF brings a disciplined approach to delivering excellence in investment management through its fundamental, quantitative, alternative and high-net-worth businesses focused on providing an exceptional client experience.
 AGF’s suite of investment solutions extends globally to a wide range of clients, from financial advisors and individual investors to institutional investors including pension plans, corporate plans, sovereign wealth funds and endowments and foundations.